FuelLabs/fuelup/CHANNELS.md

 # Channels

 `fuelup` adopts a simplified version of `rustup` [channels](https://rust-lang.github.io/rustup/concepts/channels.html).
-Currently, only the `latest` channel will be published and serve as a source of distribution of Fuel toolchain binaries.
+Currently, `latest` and `stable` channels are published and serve as sources of distribution of Fuel toolchain binaries.

-The `latest` channel is updated by a scheduled GitHub workflow that **runs every 30 minutes** and checks for new, compatible releases of `forc` and `fuel-core`.
+Official channels are updated by scheduled GitHub workflows that **runs every 30 minutes**.

 ### `latest`

 The `latest` channel is `fuelup`'s default channel.
-It provides access to the latest compatible, published releases of `forc` and `fuel-core`.
+It serves as a source of distribution of the latest published releases of `forc` and `fuel-core`.

 When installing the `latest` channel, fuelup will refer to the `channel-fuel-latest.toml` file within this repository to determine the set of `forc` and `fuel-core` versions to retrieve.

-The versions in this file are updated by a scheduled GitHub workflow that runs once every 30 minutes and performs the following steps:
+The `latest` toolchain is not tested for compatibility and may contain bugs considering our fast pace of development.
+If you encounter bugs while using it, please file an issue either within the [sway repository](https://github.com/FuelLabs/sway), or the [fuel-core repository](https://github.com/FuelLabs/fuel-core).

+### `stable`

+The `stable` channel provides access to the latest published AND compatible releases of `forc` and `fuel-core`.

+__Compatible__ means that integration tests have been run for both the `forc` and `fuel-core` distributed through this channel.

+When installing the `stable` channel, fuelup will refer to the `channel-fuel-stable.toml` file within this repository to determine the set of `forc` and `fuel-core` versions to retrieve.
+The scheduled workflow `index-versions-stable.yml` performs the following steps:

 1. Checks for newly published versions of forc and fuel-core.
 2. Tests compatibility of new versions against a set of integration tests.
 3. Selects the latest set of versions that successfully pass the tests.
-4. Publishes the selected versions to the channel-fuel-latest.toml manifest.
+4. Publishes the selected versions to the channel-fuel-stable.toml manifest.

+This means that unlike the `latest` channel, the `stable` toolchain has been tested for compatibility and should contain minimal breaking bugs.
+However, this also means that this toolchain may lack cutting edge updates you can find in the `latest` toolchain.

 ### `nightly`